 Dr. Erik D. Heidemann (1978 - 2013)

-We were unspeakably sad to have to announce the passing of our friend and colleague, Erik D. Heidemann, on September 3, 2013.
-Erik was beginning his 2nd year with us at Kent State, and during his short time with us he showed himself to be a stellar teacher, a committed scholar, and an active member of the department.
+We were unspeakably sad to have to announce the passing of our friend and colleague, Erik D. Heidemann, on Sept.
+3, 2013.
+Erik was beginning his second year with us at Kent State, and during his short time with us he showed himself to be a stellar teacher, a committed scholar and an active member of the department.
 He was teaching five courses per semester, and almost all of them were filled to capacity, showing just how much students sought him out.
-Even more telling has been the outpouring of grief and sympathy from current and former students, as well as others who knew him.
-We offer our deepest sympathy to Erik’s family and friends.
+Even more telling was the outpouring of grief and sympathy from current and former students, as well as others who knew him.

 Condolences & Memories

 "Dr. Heidemann is one of the professors that stood out as an impactful instructor during my time at Kent State.
 A day didn't go by without him having a smile on his face and he knew how to get the most out of each individual student.
 Political Research Methods is one of the courses a journalism student dreads taking.
 Numbers are not our forte.
 I was lucky to have taken the class with Dr. Heidemann, who helped me understand the coursework through relevant current event discussion.
 His passing is a tragic loss to his family, Kent State University, former students and the young minds Erik did not get a chance to mold.
 I hope that the Poli Sci Department does not forget Erik easily.
 He was and is one of the great professors to have ever taught at Kent State.
 One of the most intelligent people to have a discussion with, his loss cannot be measured."